 - A half-time highly qualified aide will be provided for all split classes. - Should numbers exceed the ration listed above, an additional half-time highly qualified aide will be provided. - The placement of the highly qualified aide will be a joint decision based on building needs. - 3.
 Relief may be terminated if class size falls below B.1. - 4.
 Class size relief will be implemented no later than the second Friday of the school year.
-Once assigned, the classroom aide position will remain for a minimum of the remainder of the marking period. - 5.
-There is an expectation that teachers will accept classroom aide assistance; however, they will not be required to use classroom aides unless required by an I.E.P.C. - 6.
-Whether the classroom aide is employed inside the classroom or outside the classroom will be determined through mutual discussion between the teacher and the principal unless the aide is required by an I.E.P.C. - C. Secondary: Middle School, Junior High School and High School: - 1.
+Once assigned, the classroom aide position will remain for a minimum of the remainder of the marking period. - C. Secondary: Middle School, Junior High School and High School: - 1.
 The 30 to 1 ratio of the North Central Association shall serve as a guide in secondary schools, with the exception of music and physical education.
-In secondary specialized classes (science labs, language labs, business, art, industrial arts, home economics, vocational shops computer/technology, etc.) the number of students shall not exceed the instructional stations provided. - a.
-When any class in the school exceeds reaches 33:1, excluding physical education and music, the administration will: - (1) Attempt to equalize class size of like sections within the same department. - (2) Attempt to add sections within the same department. - (3) Classroom station assignments will be based on the following considerations: - (a) Physical size of the room - (b) Normal size of grade level students - (c) Size of student stations - (d) Curriculum content - (4) The decision of the building administration is final in items (1), (2), and (3). - (5) If the class size exceeds reaches 34:1, the teacher will receive \$125 per section, per semester or \$84 per trimester, for each section ever at the 34:1 ratio.
-If the class size exceeds reaches 36:1, the teacher will receive \$175 per section, per semester or \$117 per trimester, for each section ever at the 36:1 ratio.

-2. If a teacher's daily load at the middle school, junior high or high school exceeds 150 students (excluding music and physical education), or 120 students at the junior high and high school under the trimester system, at the request of the teacher, the principal will meet with the teacher to resolve the problem.
+In secondary specialized classes (science labs, language labs, business, art, computer/technology, etc.) the number of students shall not exceed the instructional stations provided. - a.
+When any class in the school reaches 33:1, excluding physical education and music, the administration will: - (1) Attempt to equalize class size of like sections within the same department. - (2) Attempt to add sections within the same department. - (3) Classroom station assignments will be based on the following considerations: - (a) Physical size of the room - (b) Normal size of grade level students - (c) Size of student stations - (d) Curriculum content - (4) The decision of the building administration is final in items (1), (2), and (3). - (5) If the class size reaches 34:1, the teacher will receive \$125 per section, per semester or \$84 per trimester, for each section at the 34:1 ratio.
+If the class size reaches 36:1, the teacher will receive \$175 per section, per semester or \$117 per trimester, for each section ever at the 36:1 ratio. - 2.
+If a teacher's daily load at the middle school, junior high or high school exceeds 150 students (excluding music and physical education), or 120 students at the junior high and high school under the trimester system, at the request of the teacher, the principal will meet with the teacher to resolve the problem.
 If a solution is not reached, an immediate study by the Superintendent's designee of alternative methods in the reorganization of classrooms in order to relieve class size will be conducted.
 If the problem is still not resolved, one of the following solutions will be established by the representative of the Superintendent after consultation with representative(s) of the Association and/or the affected teacher.
 This will be done no later than the fourth Friday of the school year.